 The next short story can focus on your campus and programs.
 The goal of that story is to convert students into making the decision to schedule a visit.

-From there, tap your college tour guides to tell your college story, as well as, share their college story.
+From there, tap into your college tour guides to tell your college story by sharing their experience there.

-These current students, taking prospective students on tours of your university, can become your college influencers.
+These current students can become your college influencers.

 49% of people say they rely on recommendations from influencers when making purchase decisions.
 (Twitter and Annalect, 2016)

 At the end of the day, that’s what you’re asking prospective students to do: purchase your college program over your competitors.